-Warning signs for an under 15 days old breastfed baby
+Warning signs for a breastfeeding baby under 15 days old

-When you have your first baby and are breastfeeding, at the beginning everything is new.
-So it is very easy to miss important warning signs, because it can be quite complicated to distinguish what is normal from what is not normal.
-When should you go and see your health care professional?
+When you have your first baby and are breastfeeding, at the beginning, everything is new.
+So, it is very easy to miss important warning signs because it can be quite difficult to distinguish what is normal from what is not normal.
+But when should you go and see your health care professional?
+What are the warning signs for a breastfeeding baby that is under 15 days old?

 The baby sleeps a lot or doesn’t wake up enough for feeding

 Breastfeeding works on demand once the baby has regained her or his birth weight.
-Only at this point, she will be strong enough to demand the feeds she needs.
-However, in the very first days, when a baby has either low birth weight, was born prematurely or because she simply is a “sleeping beauty”, a baby can sleep too much and eat too little.
+Only at this point will she be strong enough to demand the feeds she needs.
+However, in the very first days, when a baby has either low birth weight, was born prematurely, or because she is simply a “sleeping beauty,” babies can sleep too much and eat too little.
 But beware of this dangerous vicious cycle!
-When a baby sleeps too much, it doesn’t eat and because they don’t eat, they sleep even more.
-The saying “if the baby is hungry she will cry” just doesn’t apply to the very beginning of their life.
+When a baby sleeps too much, they don’t eat, and because they don’t eat, they sleep even more.
+The saying “if the baby is hungry, they will cry” just doesn’t apply to the very beginning of their life.
 Just because a baby sleeps seemingly peacefully, it doesn’t mean that she had enough milk in those very first days.

 The baby has lost more than 10% of her birth weight

-Usually, when a baby has lost more than 10% of her weight, you will be discharged from hospital with the clear instruction to top up milk (supplementation).
+Usually, when babies have lost more than 10% of their weight, they will be discharged from the hospital with clear instructions to top up milk (supplementation).

 A baby who has lost so much weight needs a lot of milk to recover and as much skin-to-skin contact as possible.
-In case of not being strong enough to feed, it might be also necessary to delay direct feeding from your breast until your baby has regained more energy (information about alternative, non invasive feeding techniques like the finger-syringe technique or cup-feeding in our App).
+When a baby is not strong enough to feed, it might also be necessary to delay direct feeding from your breast until your baby has regained more energy (you can find information about alternative, non-invasive feeding techniques like the finger-syringe technique or cup-feeding here).

 My baby is 5 days old and hasn’t started to gain weight yet / is still losing weight